Your Ultimate Fall Foliage Destination

 This charming town is located on the shore of Keuka Lake: beautiful any time of year, but especially when the trees dress in their autumn finery.
 The array of tempting shops, antiques and restaurants at Village Square will keep you pleasantly busy when you’re not taking in the glorious scenery.

-Since the Finger Lakes Region is famous for its wineries, a visit to Keuka Lake Vineyards is in order.
-There winery owner, Mel Goldman, will show you around, and let you sample some of his world class, dry wines.
-Also included in your tour and tasting are Mel’s wit and wine wisdom.
+Since the Finger Lakes Region is famous for its wineries, a pleasant scenic drive to Keuka Lake Vineyards is in order.
+Drop in for a wine tasting during regular business hours.
+Off-hours tastings are available by appointment only.
+If you’re lucky, you may run into owner Mel Goldman.
+If you do, you’re sure to be entertained by his knowledge, wit, and wisdom included with your samplings of his world class dry wines.
 Keuka Lake Vineyards, 8882 County Route 76, Hammondsport, NY, 607-868-4100.

 End your day at Depot Park, where a few short weeks earlier, summer visitors were enjoying picnicking and swimming under the watchful eyes of lifeguards.
 The water may be too cold for a dip, but picnicking is still on the table.
 This park is a delightful place to enjoy dining alfresco while watching the sunset intensify the autumn brilliance surrounding you.

 This town is a fall foliage freak’s paradise.
 From a leisurely stroll along the lakefront in Seneca Harbor Park; to a more challenging hike in Watkins Glen State Park.
 Fiery shades of fall will accompany you every step of the way.

 Thundering waterfalls in Watkins Glen State Park, Montour Falls, and Shequaga Falls, are even more spectacular as they reflect fall colors.
 The latter can be found in a pleasant park right in the middle of town.